The-Bad-Coder/Floyd-s-Triangle/README.md

 # Floyd-s-Triangle
-This prints sTARS Floyd's Triangle Pattern using Python ...Created on 11 April 2020..
+This prints Stars in Floyd's Triangle Pattern using Python ...Created on 11 April 2020..